ivantrywicaksono/caffeine-flow/README.md

 - [ ] A to-do list application that will give coins to a user when completing a task
 - [ ] Pomodoro timer
 - [ ] Customizable reminder for everyone or a spesific user
+- [ ] Invite a friend to study together